Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home.md

 >
 > And if your partner isn’t cooperating—perhaps they’re just sitting where they started and waiting for you—then you’ll get to see some neat stuff.

-You may be wondering what Lost Immortals has to do with biological modeling.
+You may be wondering what the lost immortals have to do with biological modeling.
 In the previous two modules, we have already seen the power of randomness to provide answers to practical questions.
-Lost Immortals offers another benefit of randomness in the form of a **randomized algorithm**, or a method that employs randomness to solve a problem.
+This problem offers another benefit of randomness in the form of a **randomized algorithm**, or a method that employs randomness to solve a problem.

-In fact, Munroe's randomized algorithm for Lost Immortals is inspired by nature; he calls the above approach "be an ant" because it mimics how ants explore their environment for resources.
+In fact, Munroe's randomized algorithm is inspired by nature; he calls the above approach "be an ant" because it mimics how ants explore their environment for resources.
 However, in this module, we will see that this algorithm is also similar to the method of exploration undertaken by a much smaller organism: our old friend *E. coli*.

-Like other prokaryotes, *E. coli* is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.[^Pierucci1978] In exploring a vast world with sparse resources, *E. coli* finds itself in a situation comparable to the Lost Immortals.
+Like other prokaryotes, *E. coli* is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.[^Pierucci1978] In exploring a vast world with sparse resources, *E. coli* finds itself in a situation comparable to the lost immortals.

 The video below shows a collection of *E. coli* surrounding a sugar crystal.
 Think of this video the next time you leave a slice of cake out on the kitchen counter!